In this step by step tutorial, you are going to learn everything you need to know about drawing graffiti bubble letters.

 - Add the fill-in

-I hope this tutorial of the basics of graffiti bubble letters helped you in your creative journey!
+I hope this tutorial about the basics of graffiti bubble letters helped you in your creative journey!
 Is there something I forgot to mention or you did not understand?
 Feel free to drop a comment below.